About Flour Lake

-Flour Lake is located in Cook County, MN, 30 miles north of Grand Marais and 3 miles due south of the Canadian border.
-Adjacent to the Boundary Waters Canoe Area Wilderness, Flour Lake takes on the beauty of pristine wilderness with rock cliffs, virgin white pines, and northern white cedars creating the untouched perimeter of the lake.
-The lake stretches to a length of nearly 3-1/2 miles east to west and one-half mile across at its widest.
-The lake reaches depths of 100 feet and has 20+ foot water clarity.
-With many quiet bays and a couple of islands, Flour Lake is an interesting lake to explore and fish by canoe.
-Fishermen also take advantage of the lake by using the public access on the north-west end to launch their boats and troll for walleye and other fish species found in Flour Lake.
+Flour Lake is located on the Gunflint Trail in Cook County, MN, 30 miles north of Grand Marais and 3 miles due south of the Canadian border.
+Adjacent to the Boundary Waters Canoe Area Wilderness, Flour Lake takes on the beauty of pristine wilderness with rock cliffs, virgin white pines, and northern white cedars which creates an untouched perimeter of the lake.
+Flour Lake stretches to a length of nearly 3-1/2 miles east to west and one-half mile across at its widest point.
+The lake reaches depths of nearly 100 feet and has an average water clarity of 15 feet.
+With many quiet bays and a couple of islands, Flour Lake is a fun lake to explore and fish by canoe or kayak.
+Fishermen also take advantage of the lake by using the public access on the western end, at the Flour Lake Campground, to launch their boats and to fish for walleye, bass, and the many other fish species found in Flour Lake.
 The only resident on Flour Lake, Golden Eagle Lodge, also offers boat, canoe, kayak, and pontoon rentals as well as live bait, fishing maps, and other area information.

 There are no motor restrictions on Flour Lake due to no part of the lake being within, or partly within, the BWCA.
-There are two portages into the BWCA at the east end of Flour Lake; one to Moon Lake and one to East Bearskin Lake.
-For more information about Flour Lake, visit the Minnesota DNR website.
+There are two portages, however, into the BWCA at the east end of Flour Lake; one to Moon Lake and one to East Bearskin Lake.
+For more information about Flour Lake, please visit the Minnesota DNR website.